kubernetes/website/content/en/docs/tasks/access-application-cluster/configure-access-multiple-clusters.md

 {{< /note >}}

 {{< warning >}}
-Using unverified kubeconfig files could result in malicious code execution and file exposure.
+Only use kubeconfig files from trusted sources.
+Using a specially-crafted kubeconfig file could result in malicious code execution or file exposure.
-Inspect your kubeconfig files carefully and only use config files from trusted sources.
+If you must use an untrusted kubeconfig file, inspect it carefully first, much as you would a shell script.
 {{< /warning>}}